Who can volunteer?

 In addition, individual financial assistance is available.
 Complete the Financial Assistance Form (which can be downloaded here or can be obtained by contacting the VRC at 410.358.9711) allowing 45 days prior to the course and submit with the registration.
 Registration for courses close one week prior to the training event.
 After that time, you may call Adult Learning Services to see if additions will be accepted,

 Refunds are given only in the following instances:

 - Training course is cancelled by the Adult Learning Services (minimum number not met, weather conditions prohibitive)

 - Training date/time changed by the Adult Learning Services to a time not convenient for participants.

-Refunds or a one-time course transfer will be allowed when requested at least two business days before the course or when a class is filled.
+Refunds or a one-time course transfer will only be allowed when requested at least two business days before the course, or when a class is filled.
 In some instances, refunds may not be available after registration closes.
 Refund information will be listed in the online course description.

 What happens in the case of a cancellation?

 Courses that do not meet the minimum number of participants are subject to cancellation five business days prior to the course.
 If a course is full, cancelled, or there is a change in time or location, you will be notified by email, telephone or mail.
 Remember, we cannot call you if you are not registered.
 If a course you’ve registered for is cancelled, you may reschedule or request a refund.
 If you are registered for a grade level course that has been cancelled, you may request a home study.
 If you cannot attend, please call the Council office to cancel.
 By canceling in advance, you allow others to register for the training.
 To cancel, call 410.358.9711 ext.
 220 or 1.800.492.2521.
 You can leave a message 24 hours a day.

 What happens if there is a weather cancellation?

 If the public school where the training is scheduled to take place is cancelled or their evening activities are cancelled, then the training will be cancelled.
 The course may be rescheduled based on trainer availability and the training schedule.